7 Tips for using hardy greens in your salad bowl and My Kale Salad Recipe

 Here’s my special techniques for making hardy greens so delicious, they make romaine seem watery.

 1 — Apply the salad dressing in stages

 Add the acidic part of the dressing first, before you add the oil.
-This allows the leaves and other hardy vegetables to absorb the flavour before being coated with oil.
+This allows the leaves and other hardy vegetables to absorb the flavor before being coated with oil.
 It also releases some of the minerals from the leaves, making them more bioavailable to your body.

 I love those infused balsamic vinegars and infused virgin olive oils that you can buy at the specialty olive oil stores. (like Olivia’s in Kelowna.)
-I especially love citrus flavours with Kale, like Grapefruit white balsamic vinegar and Blood Orange Olive Oil.
+I especially love citrus flavors with Kale, like Grapefruit white balsamic vinegar and Blood Orange Olive Oil.

 2 — Massage the leaves

 Once you’ve applied the vinegar or lemon juice, take a minute and massage the leaves of your hardy vegetables.
 You’ll see the leaf color darken and become more translucent.
 It only takes a minute and the wilting makes the leaves a little less chewy and remarkably more delicious.